gSchool/TTP-EXCEL-CONTENT/excel-lessons/data-cleaning.md

     * Paste a link of your findings in the class Slack channel.
 2. Present your findings with your classmates.
 (15 min)

+---

 ## Solutions
 Example solutions to the exercises in this lesson above are available in [this](https://drive.google.com/uc?export=download&id=12TsaeEyFddHlRJyPtDcwzwBdcD3wejT0) spreadsheet.
 These are intended for use after the exercises are completed.

+## Postwork
+* Using the data for your capstone project, practice cleaning the data.

 ## Resources
 * Video: [top 10: advanced Excel tips 2018](https://www.youtube.com/watch?v=YqS0x0yshlo&feature=youtu.be).